rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

     - image: /img/bootcamp-page/bootcamp-interview-prep-icon.png
       text: Unlimited interview prep
   testimonial:
-    quote: “I chose Rocket Academy over other programs as it was a more comprehensive and rigorous program that took only 6 months to complete."
+    quote: “I chose Rocket Academy over other coding bootcamp programs as it was more comprehensive and rigorous that took only 6 months to complete."
     image: /img/gotrade.png
     name: JIA EN CHIEW
     position: Former Architectural Graduate | Software Engineer at GoTrade
 curriculum:
   heading: Curriculum
   sidebarlabel: Curriculum
-  subheading: Rocket Academy focuses on coding concepts, not languages.
-Throughout
+  subheading: Rocket Academy's coding bootcamp cirriculum focuses on coding
-    the program, we cover key topics in software engineering that are highly relevant to today's industry, subject to minor alterations to match the changing demands of our students and industry needs.
+    concepts, not languages.
+Throughout the program, we cover key topics in software engineering that are highly relevant to today's industry, subject to minor alterations to match the changing demands of our students and industry needs.
   sections:
     - heading: Technical Excellence
       section1: Frontend and backend frameworks